Ding Desun

 Ding Desun is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
 Nicknamed "Arrow-hit Tiger", he ranks 79th among the 108 Stars of Destiny and 43rd among the 72 Earthly Fiends.

 Background

 Ding Desun is nicknamed "Arrow-hit Tiger" as his face and body bear multiple scars.
 A good fighter, he uses a forked spear which he sometimes hurls to kill.
 Together with Gong Wang, he is a lieutenant of Zhang Qing, the garrison commandant of Dongchang (東昌府; in present-day Liaocheng, Shandong).

 Joining Liangshan

-With his deadly stone-flinging skill, Zhang Qing keeps at bay a force from Liangshan Marsh under Lu Junyi that has come to seize the grain stock of Dongchang.
+With his deadly stone-flinging skill, Zhang Qing keeps at bay a force from Liangshan Marsh under Lu Junyi that has come to seize the grain stocks of Dongchang.
 Song Jiang, who has just overrun Dongping prefecture, comes to reinforce Lu with his force.
-Zhang Qing further injures some of Liangshan's best warriors with his stones as they take turn to fight him on horseback or on foot.
+Zhang Qing further injures some of Liangshan's best warriors with his stones as they take turns fighting him on horseback or on foot.
 Ding Desun and Gong Wang stay in the wings preparing to capture any one whom Zhang fells.